benyap/firestore-backfire/README.md

 - `GOOGLE_CLOUD_PROJECT` can be used to provide `project`
 - `GOOGLE_APPLICATION_CREDENTIALS` can be used to provide `keyFile`
 - `FIRESTORE_EMULATOR_HOST` can be used to provide `emulator`

+In Node, you can also pass an existing instance of Firestore instead of providing connection options.

 ## Data sources